kovilacoops/kovilacoops.github.io/_pages/opportunities.md

 # PhD Project with Me (in Human-Centred Privacy and Security)
-I am looking to recruit excellent PhD students to join my [team](https://kovilacoops.github.io/lab/), at King's
+I am looking to recruit excellent PhD students to join my [team](https://kovilacoops.github.io/lab/), at King's College London.

 If you are a prostective PhD candidate with a keen interest in research at the intersection of privacy/security and HCI, behavioural or social sciences, (1) have a look at the project topics, that I am interested to supervise, as listed below, (2) send me an email at kovila.coopamootoo@kcl.ac.uk to describe your interest and share your academic profile details, and (3) make an application on [King's Application Portal](https://www.kcl.ac.uk/study/postgraduate-research/how-to-apply).